CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/test_plans/string_format_guards_test_plan.md

 ## 1. Introduction and Scope

-This document outlines the granular test plan for the 'String Format Guard Clauses' feature of the OpenEchoSystem.GuardClauses library.
+This document outlines the granular test plan for the 'String Format Guard Clauses' feature of the CosmicLexicon.Foundation.GuardClauses library.
 This feature is a core component of the library's validation capabilities as defined in [`docs/PRDMasterPlan.v2.md`](docs/PRDMasterPlan.v2.md) under **Phase 3, Micro Task 3**.

 The scope of this test plan covers the following extension methods on `IGuardClause`:
 *   `InvalidFormat`